versioned/versioned-api/README.md

 * API test: Support fetching multiple levels of relationships (you can pass options={relationships: (N-1)})

 * You could publish two way rel changes if there are no other changes

-* API test a relationship with state (categories.weight)

 * Remove fromType or set it automatically?